cbrown5/cbrown5.github.io/_posts/2018-08-20-biorxiv-pre-print-posting-guide.md

 **11. Optional: Check links to your article on search engines**

 You might want to check if search engines, e.g. Google Scholar, pick up on the open-access pdf version of your article.
-If they don't you can also try posing the post-review, pre-print version to a university repository or your webpage or ResearchGate (if the journal's license allows you to do so, which many do).
+If they don't you can also try posting the post-review, pre-print version to a university repository or your webpage or ResearchGate (if the journal's license allows you to do so, which many do).

+## My personal experience

+So far my personal experience has been mixed.
+The first article I posted went through peer-review at an OA journal so quickly that the pre-print was pretty redundant in the end.

+The second article has been stuck in review/resubmit cycle for ages!
+The pre-print has actually been cited, though it is still not published.
+I am a bit worried how different the pre-print and the published version may be, though I just need to make sure I submit a revision before it is accepted.

+The third article has just been accepted and I just realised the title was changed in review.
+So I need to make sure it links back.
+Aside from that they are pretty similar.

+The fourth article I just submitted.
+I am in no rush to publish it, so am going to wait a few weeks and seek pre-review comments on the article.
+Will update you how that goes.
+Hopefully the article will be stronger when it comes to submission.
+For instance I plan on seeking feedback from some statisticians who wouldn't likely be approached by the journal's editor.

 ### Summary